kadamwhite/responsive-containers/README.md

 Under the hood this is all driven by [`ResizeObserver`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver), a new browser feature that efficiently detects element size changes.
 We use this method to track the size of specific containers on the page and apply a set of classes to those elements based on how big they appear on the screen.

-### I activated this plugin and nothing changed!
+### I activated this plugin and nothing changed

 Installing and activating this plugin will not change anything about your site on its own.
-You have to update your theme or plugin to add the `data-responsive-containers` HTML attribute to any elements you wish to use as responsive containers
+You have to update your theme or plugin to add the `data-responsive-containers` HTML attribute to any elements you wish to use as responsive containers.

 ## Installation